aregm/nff-go/test/localTesting/pktgen/README.md

 # Packet generation to file

 ## What it is
-Pktgen parses config in json format and generates packets according to it in pcap file that can be read by YANFF reader, Wireshark, tcpdump and other tools reading pcap files.
+Pktgen parses config in json format and generates packets according to it in pcap file that can be read by NFF-GO reader, Wireshark, tcpdump and other tools reading pcap files.

 ### Command-line options:
 * --totalPackets sets the number of packets to generate, default value is 10000000